coder187/CI_MS1_BusHire/TESTING.md

 | HP Laptop on Win 10 Pro 10.0.19041.867 | Internet Explorer 2004| 1366x768 | None ||
 | HP zBook on Win 10 Pro 10.0.19041.685 | Chrome 88.0.4324.190 | 1920x1080 | None ||

+## Performance
+I used Chrome Dev Tools Lighthouse to test site performance.
+Accessability, Best Pracrtices & SEO scored very highly, however Performance needs further investigation.
+I was able to gain slight improvment by using Tiny Png to reduce image sizes.
+Lighthouse currently reports a Performance Score of just under 80, which may be partly down to server resources.

 **Please note : this project is for educational use only and was created for the Code Institute Module of User Centric front end development**